Dozens die in Ukraine in street battles, Donetsk shelling

 Six military trucks rumbled past the wreckage of the house, including one equipped with an anti-tank machine gun and a mobile Grad rocket system.
 Rebels, wearing green camouflage and sunglasses, looked over the wreckage as they passed.

-“They’ll pay for this,” one rebel said, as rebel convoys sped through parts of the city, running red lights.
+“They’ll pay for this,” one rebel said, as government convoys sped through parts of the city, running red lights.

 Elsewhere in the region, Ukrainian forces fought street battles with rebels in the town of Ilovaisk overnight into Wednesday, Interior Ministry official Anton Gerashchenko said.